-\paragraph{Competing with leading models on Snake and Rotation.} To evaluate the game capabilities of \ourmethod{} models, we initialize these environments in diverse states that were not seen during training.
-For Snake in Tab.~\ref{tab:snakegame}, we randomly initialize the game 10 times and have two models compete against each other to directly measure the win count of each model.
-For Rotation in Tab.~\ref{tab:rotationgame}, we measure the rotation angle prediction accuracy on a comprehensive validation set consisting of 3D object meshes unseen during training.
-Our 7B-parameter model consistently outperforms proprietary models in both Snake and Rotation games.
-These results confirm that RL effectively unlocks the ability of a small 7B model to excel in visual games that require environmental understanding, reasoning, planning, and interactive decision-making.
+\paragraph{Competing with leading models on Snake and Rotation.} To evaluate the game capabilities of \ourmethod{} models, we initialize environments in diverse states unseen during training.
+For Snake (Tab.~\ref{tab:snakegame}), we randomly initialize games 10 times with two models competing directly, measuring win counts.
+For Rotation (Tab.~\ref{tab:rotationgame}), we measure rotation angle prediction accuracy on comprehensive validation sets with 3D object meshes unseen during training.
+Our 7B-parameter model consistently outperforms proprietary models in both games.
+Results confirm that RL effectively unlocks small 7B models' ability to excel in visual games requiring environmental understanding, reasoning, planning, and interactive decision-making.

-\paragraph{Out-of-distribution generalization to Atari games.} To evaluate out-of-distribution generalization, we test \ourmethod on Atari-GPT~\cite{waytowich2024atari}, a benchmark for evaluating MLLMs as decision-making agents in Atari video games such as in Fig.~\ref{fig:atarigame}.
+\paragraph{Out-of-distribution generalization to Atari games.} We then test \ourmethod on Atari-GPT~\citep{waytowich2024atari}, a benchmark for evaluating MLLMs as decision-making agents in Atari video games such as in Fig.~\ref{fig:atarigame}.
 The benchmark consists of seven different Atari games, with detailed settings in Appendix Sec.~\ref{sec:atarigame}.
-We follow most settings and prompts from Atari-GPT, with a small modification providing explicit JSON output to ensure format correctness for all models.
-Following Atari-GPT~\cite{waytowich2024atari}, we report cumulative reward over 1K steps as the evaluation metric, where higher rewards indicate better performance.
-As shown in Tab.~\ref{tab:atarigame}, \ourmethod demonstrates significant cumulative reward improvement on Atari games despite being trained only on Snake and Rotation games.
+We follow most settings and prompts from Atari-GPT, with a small modification to ensure format correctness for all models.
+Following Atari-GPT~\citep{waytowich2024atari}, we report cumulative reward over 1K steps as the evaluation metric, where higher rewards indicate better performance.
+As shown in Tab.~\ref{tab:atarigame}, \ourmethod shows significant cumulative reward improvement on Atari games despite being trained only on Snake and Rotation games.
 This is particularly notable because Atari games differ substantially from our training games in both visual appearance and gameplay strategies.
-These results suggest that our rule-based RL training approach enables strong out-of-distribution generalization to entirely unseen game environments.
+These results suggest that our rule-based RL training approach enables strong generalization to previously unseen game environments.